 Governor Byrd also appointed seven members to a committee tasked to prepare constitutional amendments.
 The chair was Robert R. Prentis, chief justice of the Virginia Supreme Court of Appeals, and the commission became known as the Prentis Commission.

 Byrd also organized a Citizens' Committee on Consolidation and Simplification in Government.
-The Reed Commission, so titled because it was chaired by a business leader named William T. "Rilly" Reed, generated political support for Byrd's plans.
-It reviewed the recommendations from the New York Bureau of Municipal Research, and revised them to be more politically acceptable.
+The Reed Commission, so titled because it was chaired by a business leader named William T. "Billy" Reed, generated political support for Byrd's plans.
+It reviewed the recommendations from the New York Bureau of Municipal Research and packaged them to be more politically acceptable.

 Proposals to centralize financial operations were largely endorsed, but the Reed Commission rejected many recommendations for more-efficient administration.
-The decentralized decisionmaking process, with boards and commissions overseeing state agencies, enabled the Byrd Organization to cultivate supporters and create allies.
-Reed and Byrd declined to advance proposals to reform the grossly-inefficient county government operations, knowing that the political opposition would be too great to overcome.
+The decentralized and opaque decisionmaking process, with state agencies reporting to fragmented oversight boards, enabled the Byrd Organization to cultivate supporters and create allies.
+Reed and Byrd also declined to advance proposals to reform the grossly-inefficient county government operations, knowing that the political cost would exceed the benefits of greater efficiency.
+Byrd supporters controlled most of the "courthouse rings" of local officials; they were the base of the Byrd Organization.

-The General Assembly approved all the proposals recommended by Governor Byrd and the Reed Commission which did not require altering the state constitution.
-The Prentis Commission packed the remaining revisions into constitutional amendments which the legislature approved in 1927 and in again in a special 1928 session.3
+The General Assembly used its authority to approve all the proposals recommended by Governor Byrd which did not require altering the state constitution.
+The Prentis Commission packed the remaining revisions into constitutional amendments.
+The legislature approved three proposed amendments in 1927 and again in a special 1928 session.3

-A third amendmendment was labelled the "Segregation Resolution."
-It had nothing to do with the racial segregation policies advocated by Byrd and his fellow Southern Democrats in the 1920's.
-The proposal segregated the taxation of real and personal property, giving local government complete authority over that revenue source.
-By preventing state taxes on property, Byrd redced the chances that a future legislature interested in improving education could impose taxes on rural farms to generate revenue for upgrading schools.
+The "Segregation Resolution" dealt with taxes, and had nothing to do with the racial segregation policies advocated by Byrd and his fellow Southern Democrats in the 1920's.
+The 1928 proposal segregated the taxation of real and personal property, giving local government complete authority over that revenue source.
+By preventing state taxes on property, Byrd redced the chances that a future legislature interested in improving education could impose taxes on rural farms to generate revenue for upgrading schools in urban areas.

 Many rural areas saw benefits in having a local workforce with few alternatives than working on the farm, unable due to lack of education to migrate to the cities and get hired by manufacturing plants.
 The pipeline of talent was targeted towards agriculture, and especially ensuring black children had minimal education and thus limited options.The Short Ballot and the Segregation Resolution were offered as separate choices on the ballot, to make the General Resolution less controversial and more likely to pass.
 All the proposed amendments ended up getting approved by the voters, in addition to the General Resolution.
 The vote for the General Resolution was 74,109 in favor to 60,531 opposed.4